Celtic Camp | Lughnasa Games

 Foot Wear

 If you don't have a pair of one piece leather Irish shoes or boots then practical modern boots or even wellies are a must.
-This is an outdoor event in Ireland with modern weather.
+This is an outdoor event in Ireland.

 Warmth